-Here are some tricks for building suspense in your novel:
+So, here are some writing tricks from for building suspense in your novel:

-- Heightened emotions, obsessions and senses – Build suspense by showing the intensification of the emotions, fears, and sensations of your protagonist as they are thrown into danger.
+Build suspense by showing the intensification of the emotions, fears, and sensations of your protagonist as they are thrown into danger.
 But do this sparingly, and try to avoid easy clichés.
 Also, don’t do it too wildly in the very early stages of a novel – if your character already has the pounding heart leaping up into his/her throat, the heaving breath and the churning stomach by page 5 or so, you’re not leaving yourself with anywhere much to go as your story progresses, and the overall effect can be rather shouty.
-Remember, that smells, sounds and even tastes can add to a creepy atmosphere or terrifying predicament as well what the character sees, feels and thinks.
+Remember that smells, sounds and even tastes can add to a creepy atmosphere or terrifying predicament as well what the character sees, feels and thinks.